mcduryea/Intro-to-Bioinformatics/ClassicalInferenceAndSimulationBasedInference.md

 ## Your Tasks

-+ With your group, decide on another question you would like to test with the penguins dataset.
++ Decide on another question you would like to test with the penguins dataset.
 + Write an alternative and null hypothesis that relates to your question.
 + Decide how you can adjust the code above to test your question using bootstrapping methods.
 + Conduct your analysis.
 Does the bootstrapping analysis support your hypothesis?
 + Be sure your analysis is well documented and described in your notebook.
-Envision your notebook as your methodology that you're sharing with the scientific community.
+Again, envision your notebook as your methodology that you're sharing with the scientific community.
-+ Use the `Pull -> Commit -> Push` workflow to publish your completed notebook to GitHub.
++ Use the `Pull -> Commit -> Push` workflow to publish your completed notebook to your GitHub repository.